ale18V/Fitcker/README.md

 Make sure you have [Node.js](https://nodejs.org/en) installed on your system first.

+### Frontend

+1. navigate to /frontend
-1. in /frontend run: npm i
+2. npm i
-2. Dowload expo app on phone
-3. To run frontend be in /frontend directory and run: npm start
+3. npm start
-4. Scan qr code
+4. Dowload expo app on phone then scan qr code

+### Backend

-5. To run backend be in root directory / and run: docker-compose up --build
+1. navigate to root directory /
+2. docker-compose up --build